RedHat-UX/red-hat-design-system/docs/foundations/typography.md

     </pre>
   </uxdot-example>

-  <h3>Line length</h3>
+  ### Line length

-  <p>Headline and body copy line lengths aren’t measured by the number of characters.
-Instead, all text styles have a <strong>minimum width of three grid columns</strong> and a <strong>maximum width of eight grid columns</strong> on all screen sizes.</p>
+  Headline and body copy line lengths aren’t measured by the number of characters.
+Instead, all text styles have a <strong>minimum width of three grid columns</strong> and a <strong>maximum width of eight grid columns</strong> on all screen sizes.

 </section>

 <section>

-  <h2>Scale</h2>
+  ## Scale

-  <p>The type scale features a range of text sizes and weights created to support the needs of various kinds of content.
-There’s a type scale for desktop and mobile breakpoints.</p>
+  The type scale features a range of text sizes and weights created to support the needs of various kinds of content.
+There’s a type scale for desktop and mobile breakpoints.

-  <h3>Desktop scale</h3>
+  ### Desktop scale

   <rh-table>
     <table>